The renormalized locally covariant Dirac field: Quantization

 with the initial condition $V_0(x, x) = \id_{D_\rho M_x}$.
 Here all derivatives act on the first coordinate and $\Gamma(x, x')$ is the negative of the squared geodesic distance along the unique geodesic connecting $x$ and $x'$.
-There are then retarded and advanced propagators $\Delta^{r/a}$ for $P$, which can be approximated, up to regularity $\Gamma^k$, by \cite{BGP07}
+The transport equation defines the Hadamard coefficients locally and covariantly.
+Analogously, one defines the Hadamard coefficients for $P^*$.
+The retarded/advanced propagator for $P$ can now be approximated on $\Omega \times \Omega$ up to a smooth section $r_{\ret / \adv}$ \cite[Sec.~2.4]{BGP07},